alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/test-helper-for-a-single-method.md

 }
 {{< / highlight >}}

-In the first foreach Iâ€™m calling SetUp() method for every helper associated with the fixture (it should be executed for each test) and then I verify if the MethodHelpers dictionary contains some test helpers for the current test.
-The key here is that Iâ€™m able to know the test method name from TestContext.CurrentContext.Test.Name thanks to new Nunitâ€™s functionality.
+In the first foreach I'm calling SetUp() method for every helper associated with the fixture (it should be executed for each test) and then I verify if the MethodHelpers dictionary contains some test helpers for the current test.
+The key here is that I'm able to know the test method name from TestContext.CurrentContext.Test.Name thanks to new Nunit's functionality.

 In order for this to work with TestDriven.Net you need to copy latest nunit testrunner in the appropriate Testdriven.net Folder (C:\Program Files (x86)\TestDriven.NET 3\NUnit\2.5)